AlexandreDdaCosta/olympus/README.md

 ### [olympus](https://github.com/AlexandreDdaCosta/olympus)

-The core repository, mirrored on Github.
+The core repository, mirrored on GitHub.
 At the root there are four major
 divisions:

 * **apps**.
 Olympus-only applications.